 What to Expect

 Our Middle School division enters its 8th year and celebrates more than 700 students who have joined us since 2014.
 Our staff has worked with high school and middle school students for decades.
 We pride ourselves on setting the standard for debate training everywhere.
-With this model, we are dedicated to providing superior summer instruction in competitive speech and debate for middle school students with the goal of remaining one of the leading Middle School summer speech & debate camps in the world.
+With this model, we continue to provide superior summer instruction in competitive speech and debate for middle school students with the goal of remaining one of the leading Middle School summer speech & debate camps in the world.

 Solid Foundations Built with Contemporary Instruction

-Competing on today's speech and debate circuits require the ability to blend an understanding of traditional concepts with an eagerness to explore new ideas and strategies.
+Competing on today's speech and debate circuits requires the ability to blend an understanding of traditional concepts with an eagerness to explore new ideas and strategies.

 Our senior teaching staff were selected because of their experience as classroom teachers who demonstrate a commitment to mastering changing practices.
 Building champions requires low teacher-student ratios, high quality practice sessions, and one-on-one attention.
 Our classroom sessions are limited to an 8:1 ratio.
 Students learn research, writing, and presentation skills and engage in daily practice.
-Our balanced approach ensures students have the most well rounded experience possible.
+Our balanced approach ensures students have the most well-rounded experience possible.

 Setting the Standard